Find a Job You Really Want In

-Since teachers are such a prominent occupation, we at Zippia wanted to look at where teachers have it the best: where there are plenty of jobs to go around, and people get paid what they deserve during every phase of their career.
+Since teachers are such a prominent occupation, we at Zippia wanted to look at where teachers have it the best: where there are plenty of jobs to go around and people get paid what they deserve during every phase of their career.

 To that end, we dove into the numbers from the BLS to figure out which states have the best opportunities for teachers.

-So there you have it — New Jersey is the best of the best when it comes to being a teacher.
-How did it end up here and does it really deserve this ranking?
+How did Secondary School Teachers, Except Special And Career/technical Education end up here and does it really deserve this ranking?
 Read on to see how we completed our research on the best states for teachers and for more on the top ten states.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job:

 So in order to find out the best states for teachers in America we needed to figure out where the jobs are and how well teachers get paid.
-This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2015:
+This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2018:

-Applying this standardization allows us to account for the fact that the average salary for Teachers in California is $72,360 and the average salary in Illinois is $59,680, the Illinois salary actually goes further in paying for life’s essentials.
+Applying this standardization allows us to account for that fact that it costs more to live in certain in states.
+For example, the average salary for teachers in California is $80,510 and the average salary in Illinois is $72,370, but the Illinois salary actually goes further in paying for life’s essentials.

 We then averaged all the rankings for a state into a Job Score with the state having the lowest overall Job Score earning the distinction of being the best state for teachers in America.